-In August 2019, we entered into a feasibility study and license agreement with AskBio, or the AskBio Collaboration Agreement, pursuant to which we and AskBio will conduct proof of concept studies to potentially validate the use of our ImmTOR platform in conjunction with an AAV gene therapy to mitigate the formation of neutralizing anti-AAV capsid antibodies, which currently precludes redosing.
+In August 2019, we entered into a feasibility study and license agreement with AskBio, or the AskBio Collaboration Agreement.
 The initial product candidate being developed under this collaboration is gene therapy for MMA which can cause severe developmental defects and premature death as a result of an accumulation of toxic metabolites.
-We previously conducted preclinical studies for this product candidate based on SEL-302 and will leverage that previous work within the collaboration.
+We previously conducted preclinical studies for this product candidate and will leverage that previous work within the collaboration.
+We expect to commence a Phase 1 clinical trial in MMA-101 in the first half of 2021, with initial proof of concept data expected by the end of 2021.
+The initial proof of concept data will potentially validate the use of our ImmTOR platform to mitigate the formation of neutralizing anti-AAV capsid antibodies, which currently precludes redosing.
 If the proof of concept studies are successful, we will proceed with a collaboration to pursue the development and commercialization of AAV gene therapy product candidates utilizing ImmTOR for the treatment of certain agreed serious rare and orphan genetic diseases.
-Subject to the impact of the COVID-19 pandemic, we plan to enter the clinic under this collaboration in the second half of 2020 and report data in 2021.